-FontLab Fontographer 5 review
+FontLab Fontographer 5 full review

 Back in the 1980s and 1990s, Fontographer was the tool of choice for both professional and amateur type designers.
 Besides its full feature set and clean output, the interface was intuitive and easy to use.
 Fontographer also became popular as the first Mac application to allow you to create and edit the Bézier outlines native to the PostScript language.